AleksHuc/DF-Labs/en/lab10/lab10.md

     gcc program.S -o program
     ./program

 Since our program will be presented as a string, it must not contain any zeros, because the general functions for reading strings in the programming language C expect a special end character at the end of the string to know when to stop reading.
 And that special trailing character contains a zero (`\0`).
 Therefore, we replace all commands that directly write zeros to registers with the logical XOR operation.
-In the case when we write the value 59 in the `rax' register, we cannot use it, so we first set the register to zero by using the logical XOR operation and then write the value 59 only in the lower byte of the register, since they are not added during translation zeros before the value 59 to the full length of the register.
+In the case when we write the value 59 in the `rax` register, we cannot use it, so we first set the register to zero by using the logical XOR operation and then write the value 59 only in the lower byte of the register (the lower 8 bits of the `rax` registry can be accessed via the `al` register), since they are not added during translation zeros before the value 59 to the full length of the register.

     nano program.S